KDE/documentation-develop-kde-org/HIG/source/components/editing/checkbox.rst

         .. figure:: /img/Checkbox_Switch_Desktop.qml.png

-            :iconred:`BAD`
+            :iconred:`Don't.` |br|
+            Don't use sliding switches on desktop.

     .. container::

         .. figure:: /img/Checkbox_Switch_Mobile.qml.png

-            :noblefir:`GOOD`
+            :noblefir:`Do.` |br|
+            Do use sliding switches on mobile.

 Appearance
 ~~~~~~~~~~

-If you are using qt widgets you should use one of Qt's Layout Classes
+If you are using Qt Widgets you should use one of Qt's Layout classes,
-like , that will take care of lay outing and spacing of your controls.
+which will take care of the layout and spacing of your controls.

 -  The text of a checkbox is on the right of its tick rectangle, which
    can make it difficult to avoid blank areas on the left side of the